Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Acute Airway Failure.md

 		- Hoarse voice, inability to speak or cough
 		- Stridor, snoring or gurgling secretions
 		- Soft-tissue retraction-tracheal tug, rib or abdominal recession
-		- Loss, or an uncoordinated rise and fall, of the chest and / or abdomen
+		- Loss, or an uncoordinated rise and fall, of the chest and/or abdomen
+			- 'See-saw' pattern of chest and abdominal movement: the chest is drawn in and the abdomen expands on inspiration and the opposite occurs on expiration
 		- Altered level of consciousness or mental status or agitation
 		- GCS ≤8
 	- Features of partial airway obstruction